HaaseIT/HCSF/README.md

 at http://www.yourhost.tld/_admin/ you will find an info if these directories exist and are writable

-Set your encrypted admin password in config.scrts.yml, first though set your blowfish salt.
+Set your encrypted admin password in secrets.local.yml.

 You will find a tool to encrypt it at /_admin/index.html - As long as there are no users set in config.scrts.yml, you can access this page (but not the other pages in the admin area) without authenticating.